alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## User experience

-Using Houdini's cvex/vex language, this implementation initially concentrated only on the core algorithm.
+This implementation initially concentrated only on the core algorithm.
 However, it gradually became apparent that a significant portion of the work needed to be focused on the user experience and how all the algorithm pieces are stitched together in a meaningful way for the user, making this part of the project very time consuming.

 Because FLAM3H™ was designed with fractal artists in mind, many internal automation that could be done to provide a seamless and pleasurable experience has been completed.